 Firstly, Dana, why is exercise important for patients with rheumatic diseases?

-How can rheumatology healthcare professionals address mental health during a consultation?
+How can rheumatology healthcare professionals address patient physical activity in general appointments?

 Thank you very much to Dana for sharing her thoughts with us on this topic.
-You can find links to the resources mentioned in this podcast, as well as other podcasts in this series on Medicine Matters rheumatology.
-Join us for the next podcast in this series, when we will be discussing exercise in patients with rheumatic diseases.
+You can find links to the other podcasts in this series on Medicine Matters rheumatology.